GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 ```
 #### Launch the Jupyter Notebooks (202210) Tool from the Ghub Dashboard's My Tools component:<br />

+##### Launch the MATLAB Executables

 Open ghubex3/ghubex3.ipynb.<br />
 Click the Appmode button.<br />
+Click the Run Workflow button to lauch the MATLAB ececutables.<br />

+##### Compile the MATLAB Executables

+### Build The MATLAB Exectables:

+This section is intended for tool developers.

+#### matlabBuild.ipynb

+This Jupyter Notebook provides tool developers a mechanism to compile the MATLAB executables on CCR from the MATLAB scripts in the src directory and copy the compiled MATLAB executables to the bin directory.<br />

+Open ghubex3/matlabBuild.ipynb.<br />
+Click the Appmode button.<br />
+Click the Run Workflow button to compile the MATLAB ececutables.<br />

+#### src directory

+This directory contains the MATLAB scripts for this tool.

+#### bin directory

+This directory also contains the submit wrapper script, buildWrapper.py.
+Compiled MATLAB executables are copied to this directory.

+#### remoteBin directory

+This directory also contains the bash script, matlabBuild.sh.